Lego Star Wars: Overview

 Lego Star Wars is based on the Star Wars saga and franchise.
 The product line directly focuses on the Star Wars characters from the films and TV Series, with the exception of a few special characters.
+It was first announced in February 1999 at the North American International Toy Fair, serving as a tie-in to Star Wars: Episode I – The Phantom Menace, that would be released in May.